mdjahidhasan009/SQL/filter_using_WHERE_and_HAVING.md

 WHERE TotalCost = 100 OR TotalCost = 200 or TotalCost = 300
 ```

-## Use LIKE to ﬁnd matching strings and substrings
+## Use LIKE to find matching strings and substrings
 See full documentation on LIKE operator.

 This example uses the Employees Table from the Example Databases.